 Must Haves in Your Fridge

 1) Pastured Eggs: I always have pastured eggs in the fridge.
 Always.
 A good quality egg is one of the most complete foods that we can eat.
 After whey, it is the most absorbable form of protein.
 I recommend eating the entire egg, since most nutrients reside in the yolk (except the white has higher amounts of tryptophan which is vital for serotonin production) and are a great source for B vitamins (vital for energy), lecithin (great for the liver), and sulfur (great for skin, nails and hair).
-At the farmers market, I typically spend $6-8 dollars per dozen eggs, which can sound ridiculous to the usual $2 a dozen that you can spend on conventional eggs.
-I like to remember that those conventional eggs are full of antibiotics and toxins present in the feed that is given to the chickens.
-And when I think that a dozen pastured eggs is the same price as 2 Double Lattes, then it seems like a steal.
+At the farmers market, I typically spend $6-8 dollars per dozen eggs, which can sound ridiculous to the usual $2 a dozen that you can spend on conventional eggs in styrofoam containers.
+Remember that those conventional eggs are full of antibiotics and toxins present in the feed that is given to the chickens.
+When I think that a dozen pastured eggs is the same price as 2 Double Lattes, then it seems like a steal.
 What about cholesterol?
 This study suggests that eggs can increase good HDL levels.
 And many advocates, such as Michael Pollan, are helping shed light that very few scientists actually still believe that dietary cholesterol affects blood cholesterol levels.
 Here's a quote from an interview with Michael Pollan: "There are still people who think that saturated fats are a problem because they do raise bad cholesterol, but they also raise good cholesterol.
 But there are very few people left who think that dietary cholesterol is a problem.
 There is a link between saturated fat and cholesterol in the blood.
 There is a link between cholesterol in the blood and heart disease.
 But the proof that saturated fat leads to heart disease in a causal way is very tenuous.
 In one review of the literature I read, only two studies suggested that, and a great many more failed to find that link.
 Yet the public is still operating on this basis that we shouldn’t be eating cholesterol."

 2) Sauerkraut: Fermented sauerkraut is another Must Have for your fridge.
 It's a natural way to add healthy bacteria into your gut.
 Sauerkraut adds a lovely bit of tanginess to meaty, earthy dishes and can add some beautiful color as well.
 Sandor Katz is probably the most famous proponent of making your own sauerkraut, which is surprisingly easy and intensely affordable.
 Check out his website: http://www.wildfermentation.com/